stfwi1104/nd0821-c3-starter-code/starter/model_card_template.md

 ## Training Data
 The data was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/dataset/20/census+income) Data Extraction was done by Barry Becker from the 1994 Census database.
-Data was split in 80% training data and 20% test/evaluation data
+Data for the project was split in 80% training data and 20% test/evaluation data

 ## Metrics
 precision:  0.62